Salisu8080/nexus/readme.md

 **Theme:** Infrastructure Highlight

 ### Caption:
-WELCOME TO OUR STATE-OF-THE-ART PRACTICAL LABORATORY! 🔬
+EXPLORE OUR STATE-OF-THE-ART PRACTICAL LABORATORY! 🔬

 This is where theory meets practice.
 Our fully equipped laboratory provides hands-on training with: